Sooyyoungg/InfusionNet/README.md

 ### Octave Analysis
 <p align="center"><img width="870" alt="Octave Analysis" src="https://user-images.githubusercontent.com/43199011/230909819-4e2e6102-c618-4546-b6cc-cd85a9667131.png"></p>
-__Left:__ Our InfusionNet divides the images into two frequency ranges and their information is complementary.
+__Left:__ Our InfusionNet divides the images into two frequency ranges and learns to make their information complementary.
+The ratio of high frequency and low frequency means how many channels each frequency information is expressed in the channels of the feature map.
+We can select the ratio of high frequency and low frequency, and this is the result of the experiment. **Right:**  Our model can visualize the frequency information of the style transfered output images from the last layer in generator.
+High and low frequency images express well divied and complementary information of the output images.

 ## Style Mixing